dereksonderegger/444/docs/38_Databases.md

     dbReadTable(con, "IRIS")  # Spit out the IRIS table dbDisconnect(con)         # Close connection
     ```
     b) Now check the files in your current working directory as there should now be a `TestSQLiteFile.db`.
 The SQLite file structure for data is extremely stable and works across platform types (Unix/Windows, 32/64 bit, big/little endian, etc).
-As such, it is a good file type choice for storing lots of data in a compact format across different systems (e.g. applications that work on a mobile device vs a computer)
+As such, it is a good file type choice for storing lots of data in a compact format across different systems (e.g. applications that work on a mobile device vs a computer).
+While you can open this file using a text editor, you will only see the table declaration of column names and types.
+The data rows that follow will not be readable.